visgl/deck.gl/modules/mapbox-layers/README.md

 There is a range of use cases for mixing layers, with increasing complexity.

-### Adding deck layers to the top of the mapbox layer stack
+### Injecting a 3D layer into an existing mapbox layer stack

-In simple cases, the application just wants a mapbox basemap, combined with the ability to interleave useful visualization layers from both the deck.gl and mapbox layer catalogs.
+In this cases, the application wants to add a deck.gl 3D layer (e.g. ArcLayer, HexagonLayer, GeoJsonLayer) on top of a mapbox basemap, while seemlessly blend into the z-buffer.
+This will interleave the useful visualization layers from both the deck.gl and mapbox layer catalogs.
 In this case, the mapbox [`map.addLayer(layer)`](https://www.mapbox.com/mapbox-gl-js/api/#map#addlayer) API method can be used to add a mix of deck.gl and mapbox layers to the top of the layer stack from the currently loaded mapbox style.

 ### Injecting deck layers into an existing mapbox layer stack

 A bit more control is provided by the optional `before` parameter of the mapbox [`map.addLayer(layer, before?)`](https://www.mapbox.com/mapbox-gl-js/api/#map#addlayer) API.
-Using this parameter, it is possible to inject a `DeckLayers` instance just before any existing mapbox layer in the layer stack of the currently loaded style.
+Using this parameter, it is possible to inject a `DeckLayer` instance just before any existing mapbox layer in the layer stack of the currently loaded style.

 That sounds good, but which mapbox layer should the application pick as its "injection point", and how does the application get a reference to it?